themi/magrav/hat-pack/02-gans-production.md

 b.
 Leave in the open air or put under a heat lamp.
 c.
 Dry to powder form for making capacitors designed for hybrid plasma/electrical units.
 d.
 Dry GANS to a paste consistancy for sphere reactors.
-e. leave GANS in colloid coating coils.
+e.
+Or, leave GANS in colloid for coating coils.

 #### 5. Other GANS